-5.1.3.2 Subscript.
+- 5.1.3.2 Subscript.
 A subscript is written as a parenthesized list of subscript expressions.
-The subscript expressions are separated by a comma if two are present.
+Each subscript expression is separated by a comma from its successor, if there is a successor.
 The number of subscript expressions must correspond to the declared dimensionality (7.2.1.1), except in an EQUIVALENCE statement (7.2.1.4).
-Following evaluation of all of the subscript expressions, the array element successor function (7.2.1.1.1) determines the identified array element.

-5.1.3.3 Subscript Expressions.
+Following evaluation of all of the subscript expressions, the array element successor function (7.2.1.1.1) determines the identified array element. - 5.1.3.3 Subscript Expressions.
 A subscript expression is written as one of the following constructs: